Winners and losers

 A new Sunday series

-Winner and Losers by Sidney J. Harris is a collection of short, pithy aphorisms about what it means to be a good person and to live a good life.
+Winners and Losers by Sidney J. Harris is a collection of short, pithy aphorisms about what it means to be a good person and to live a good life.

 Harris was a syndicated newspaper columnist with wide appeal — 180 newspapers carried his daily column “Strictly Personal”.
 This book appears to be a side project of his that reflects the broader themes of his writing, and was published in 1973 as an obvious rebuttal to the counter-culture movement.
 Major themes include traditional Christian virtues, personal responsibility, and self-reliance.